 Personalize each email greeting with the first name associated with the address.
 Depending on how you collect the emails on your list, you may be able to do this using your email marketing software.
 You may also be able to use segmentation features to personalize the text deeper into your message body.

 Another trick you can use here is to address your audience in the second person, which means using “you”, “your”, and “yours” whenever appropriate.
-What this does is shift the focus from yourself to your useful.
+What this does is shift the focus from yourself to your users.
 They will only be interested if there is something in it for them, not just you and your brand.

 3. Use simple and direct language

 It’s okay if you are enthusiastic about all things your new product can do, but flooding your message with technical data will just turn the reader away.
-You should communicate what you have to say in a simple language.
+You should communicate what you have to say in simple language.
 Why use a fancy $2 word when there is an equally, or arguably more effective 10 cent word for it?

 4. Spark their curiosity

 For example, you could say something like “10 Ways to Improve Your Business”, but a better solution would be to sound more provocative, like “10 Devastating Reasons Why Most Businesses Fail”.
-The latter is a lot more effective, and gives you the opportunity to elicit an emotional response from the reader with power words like “devastating” and “fail”.
+The latter is a lot more effective, and gives you the opportunity to elicit an emotional response from the reader with powerful words like “devastating” and “fail”.
 A little drama and flair can go a long way here.

 5. Break up your message visually with spaces, bullet points, or lists

-In case your message goes on for a bit, divide it into sections which are easier for the reader to consume and scan.
+In case your message goes on for a bit, divide it into sections that are easier for the reader to consume and scan.
 This can be achieved by creating a list, leaving plenty of white space, or relying on bullet points.
 Of course, this should also be used in moderation, and using more than 3-4 bullet points would defeat their purpose.